4LifeStrategy/Intrusion-Detection-and-Prevention-System/README.md

 ## Description

-**IDS/IPS** is intrusion detection & prevention system to detect malicious activities block the data traffic.
+**IDS/IPS** is intrusion detection & prevention system to detect malicious activities block the data traffic that passes through the pfSense firewall using Serucata.

 ## Project Scope

 **Objective**: Implement IDS and IPS functionalities in a pfSense firewall using Serucata.
 Configured and managed enable, disable, and drop signature ID lists to monitor and block malicious network activity.

+## Installation

+## Initial Setup